humanprotocol/human-protocol/packages/apps/job-launcher/server/ENV.md

 The port number for connecting to the S3 service.
 Default: 9000

-### S3_ACCESS_KEY
+### S3_BUCKET
 The access key ID used to authenticate requests to the S3 service.
-Default: ''
+Required

-### S3_SECRET_KEY
+### S3_USE_SSL
 The secret access key used to authenticate requests to the S3 service.
-Default: ''

-### S3_BUCKET
-The name of the S3 bucket where files will be stored.
-Default: 'launcher'

-### S3_USE_SSL
-Indicates whether to use SSL (HTTPS) for connections to the S3 service.
-Default: false
+Required

-### SENDGRID_API_KEY
+### SENDGRID_FROM_EMAIL
 The API key used for authenticating requests to the SendGrid API.
-Default: ''
+Required

-### SENDGRID_FROM_EMAIL
+### SENDGRID_FROM_NAME
 The email address that will be used as the sender's address in emails sent via SendGrid.
 Default: 'job-launcher@hmt.ai'

-### SENDGRID_FROM_NAME
-The name that will be used as the sender's name in emails sent via SendGrid.
-Default: 'Human Protocol Job Launcher'

 ### NODE_ENV
 The environment in which the server is running (e.g., 'development', 'production').